 Amy Apon, the C. Tycho Howle Director of the School of Computing, said the project underscores the growing role of computing in a wide range of research, including in the social sciences.

 “Working across disciplines and departments is becoming increasingly important,” she said.
 “Artificial intelligence and other advanced techniques are opening new doors for scientific discovery and helping create new products and services.
 HateDefender is a great example of a team effort that addresses a real-world problem while creating a unique educational experience.”

 HateDefender and the method for detecting hate speech are detailed in two papers the team plans to present at an Association for Computing Machinery workshop and conference.
 Co-authors on both papers are Hu, Dorris, Vishwamitra, Luo, and Costello.

 “I think it’s a huge experience for high school students,” Luo said.
-“Wyatt and Roger are learning what research is about and how to write a meaningful paper for publication.
+“They are learning what research is about and how to write a meaningful paper for publication.
 It helps establish an interest in research and gives them confidence that they can do it.”

 The names of the papers are, “Towards Automatic Detection and Explanation of Hate Speech and Offensive Language” and “On the Impact of Word Representation in Hate Speech and Offensive Language Detection and Explanation.”

 HateDefender is the latest artificial intelligence research to come from Luo, who invites about two or three high school students to work as interns each summer.

 Luo’s team has applied some of the same artificial intelligence techniques to create BullyDefender, an app designed to counteract visual cyberbullying.

 Get in touch and we will connect you with the author or another expert.